-PMS can be a very distressing condition, so here’s some help from a woman who has experienced it and knows what works.
+PMS can be a very distressing condition, so here’s some advice from a woman who has experienced it and knows what worked for her.

-This is why I was impressed when I came across a blog by Australian Health Coach Charlie Lagoa who shared what had really helped her with PMS so I asked if I could share it with you and you can read it below.
+This is why I was impressed when I came across a blog by Australian Health Coach Charlie Lagoa who shared what had really helped her with PMS.
+I asked if I could share it with you and you can read it below.

 Bioidentical Natural progesterone cream is my Number 1 secret to easing PMS and I could not live without it.
 For me, it really is the missing link and I do not say that lightly.